cosmofur/EX716/README.md

                                      Labels and Macros do not share dictionary space, so you can reuse a Label and Macro with the same names, but mean different things.
                     'P' Print line:  Print rest of line for logging or debugging, at assembly time.
                     '!'
-Macro     :  The 'only' conditional logic for the Macro system, if the named Macro is already defined, then skip forward until ENDBLOCK, meant as a way to keep from loading a given Library file more than once.
+Macro     :  Conditional logic for the Macro system, if the named Macro is already defined, then skip forward until ENDBLOCK, meant as a way to keep from loading a given Library file more than once.
+Read as If Macro does NOT exist, do this block '?'
+Macro     :  Conditional logic for Macro system, if the name Macro is NOT defined then skip forward until matching ENDBLOCK.
+Reverse logic of '!'
+Best use case testing to see if some macro action has already taken place.
+Might also be useful in flow control logic.
                     'M' Macro line:  Define a new named Macro, line can be extended by ending with '\' and can contain variables based on parameters %1 to %9 You can use %0 adjacent with other text to create local unique